-6 credit hours (2 courses) selected from first-year writing courses Students entering in Fall 1999 and thereafter must complete two (2) Writing Intensive courses (see page 11).
-Students should consult with an advisor.
+6 credit hours (2 courses) selected from first-year writing courses Students should consult with an advisor.

 - 1. Understand the use of words as basic tools of thought; - 2.
 Engage in defining, developing, and understanding ideas through the process of writing; - 3.
 Understand modes of verbal discourse that are central to college-level academic work, such as argument, interpretation, analysis, and metaphor; - 4.
 Develop clear and effective prose through attention to style, grammar, and other elements of composition; - 5.
 Engage in planning, inventing, editing, and revising as elements of the writing process; - 6.
 Read texts and write analytical and interpretive prose as a reciprocal means of expanding powers of understanding and imagination; and - 7.
 Participate in verbal discussion of texts and ideas as an essential element of discourse and communication.